 - DOE opps are twice a year and possibly three.

-I will share some notes from a recent presentation given by Charesse Gendron of the Minneapolis Institute of Arts–as well as my experience with government grants.
+Here are some notes about government grants gleaned from a presentation by Charesse Gendron of the Minneapolis Institute of Arts.

 First of all, institutional buy-in is absolutely necessary.
 If your organization is luke warm about the venture, skip it.
 Since government grants are difficult and time-consuming, it’s imperative that your organization has skin in the game.
 Ideally, at least three people should have a vested interest in the proposed project.